sgaul/housingcost/index.md

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2.png)

-Data on housing cost burden show the highest cost burdens in Hartford and some of the inner-ring suburbs, and the lowest costs relative to income in outer-ring and rural towns, particularly Suffield and Tolland.
+Data on housing cost burden show the higher populations with high cost burdens in Hartford and some of the inner-ring suburbs, and the lowest costs relative to income in outer-ring and rural towns, particularly Suffield and Tolland.

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3.png)